-- 20.1 If you are present at a meeting of London Councils' or any of its associated joint committees or their sub-committees and you have a disclosable pecuniary interest as defined by the Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012 ("the Regulations") and set out in paragraph 20.5 below relating to any business that is or will be considered at the meeting, you must not: - participate in any discussion of the business at the meeting, or if you become aware of your disclosable pecuniary interest during the meeting, participate further in any discussion of the business, or - participate in any vote or further vote taken on the matter at the meeting. - 20.2 These prohibitions apply to any form of participation, including speaking as a member of the public. - 20.3 It is a matter for each member to decide whether they should leave the room while an item that they have an interest in is being discussed.
-In arriving at a decision as to whether to leave the room they may wish to have regard to their home authority's code of conduct and/or the Seven (Nolan) Principles of Public Life. - 20.4 In certain circumstances, London Councils may under s.33 of the Localism Act 2011 grant a dispensation to permit a member to take part in the business notwithstanding that the member has a disclosable pecuniary interest relating to that business.
-These circumstances are where the London Councils considers that: - without the dispensation so great a proportion of London Councils members would be prohibited from participating in that business as to impede London Councils transaction of that business, - without the dispensation the representation of different political groups dealing with that business would be so upset as to alter the likely outcome of any vote,
+20.1 If a member is present at a meeting of London Councils' Committee or any of its associated joint committees or any sub-committees and has a disclosable pecuniary interest as defined by the Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012 ("the Regulations") relating to any business that is or will be considered at the meeting, that member must not:

+- participate in any discussion of the business at the meeting, or if on becoming aware of the disclosable pecuniary interest during the meeting, participate further in any discussion of the business, or - participate in any vote or further vote taken on the matter at the meeting.

+20.2 These prohibitions apply to any form of participation, including speaking as a member of the public.

+20.3 It is a matter for each member to decide whether they should leave the room while an item that they have an interest in is being discussed.
+In arriving at a decision as to whether to leave the room they may wish to have regard to their home authority's code of conduct and/or the Seven (Nolan) Principles of Public Life.

+20.4 In certain circumstances, London Councils may under s.33 of the Localism Act 2011 grant a dispensation to permit a member to take part in the business notwithstanding that the member has a disclosable pecuniary interest relating to that business.
+These circumstances are where London Councils considers that:

+- without the dispensation so great a proportion of London Councils members would be prohibited from participating in that business as to impede London Councils transaction of that business, - without the dispensation the representation of different political groups dealing with that business would be so upset as to alter the likely outcome of any vote,